mixxxdj/manual/source/chapters/user_interface.rst

   headphone output.
 Most external sound cards have a gain knob specifically for the headphone jack.
 If you use an onboard sound card for your headphones, adjust the gain control in your :term:`OS <operating system>` mixer program.
-  If your sound card only has one gain knob that controls both the main output and the headphone output, then adjust the :guilabel:`Head` knob in Mixxx to control the volume of your headphones without affecting your main output.
+  If your sound card only has one gain knob that controls both the Main output and the headphone output, then adjust the :guilabel:`Head` knob in Mixxx to control the volume of your headphones without affecting your Main output.

  .. note:: Not all controls may be present in all skins anymore.
 However, these controls can be mapped to keyboards and MIDI controllers.
 See this `guide. <https://github.com/mixxxdj/mixxx/wiki/mixxxcontrols>`_

 **Headphone Split Cue button**
   If activated, two mono signals are sent to the headphone output instead of one stereo signal.
-The master signal plays in the right channel, while the cueing signal plays in the left channel.
-You can still adjust the :guilabel:`Head Mix` knob to control the mix of the master and cue signals in the left channel.
+The main signal plays in the right channel, while the cueing signal plays in the left channel.
+You can still adjust the :guilabel:`Head Mix` knob to control the mix of the Main and cue signals in the left channel.

 **Balance Knob**
-  This knob allows you to adjust the :term:`balance` (left/right orientation) of the master output.
+  This knob allows you to adjust the :term:`balance` (left/right orientation) of the Main output.

 .. _interface-gain-knob:

-**Master Knob**
+**Main Knob**
-  The Master Gain Knob controls the gain applied to the Master output signal that Mixxx sends to your sound card, Internet broadcasting servers, and recorded mixes.
+  The Main Gain Knob controls the gain applied to the Main output signal that Mixxx sends to your sound card, Internet broadcasting servers, and recorded mixes.
 Generally, this knob should not be adjusted.
 To change the output volume, a gain control should be adjusted as close to the speakers as possible